konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 | **E2E** API | Developers&QE | Golang API test suite (WIP) | https://github.com/konveyor/go-konveyor-tests | time-based schedule |
 | **E2E** UI | QE | Existing QE-maintained UI test suite using cypress framework | https://github.com/konveyor/tackle-ui-tests | time-based schedule |

+TODO:define what to test - like require QE to have links to test cases, devs to tickets/issues/enhancements

 ### What Konveyor org expects from its components
 - Decide if unit tests are relevant for given component, if so, write it and maintain it.